 What we think

-- the necessity and justification for using animals is always critically reviewed
+- the necessity and justification for using animals should always be critically reviewed

-- everything possible is done to speed up the development of humane alternatives
+- everything possible must be done to speed up the development of humane alternatives

-- every possible step is taken to reduce the numbers of animals used, and to significantly reduce their suffering and improve their welfare.
+- every possible step should be taken to reduce the numbers of animals used, and to significantly reduce their suffering and improve their welfare.

 - It is estimated that more than 100 million animals are used in experiments each year across the world.
 Attitudes to animals, and the legislation in place regarding their use and welfare, vary widely between countries.